-Holy Wrath OTK Paladin Deck List Guide - Descent of Dragons December 2019
+Holy Wrath OTK Paladin Deck List Guide - Ashes of Outland March 2020

-This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Holy Wrath Paladin in The Descent of Dragons expansion.
+This guide contains detailed Strategy, Mulligan, and deck-building information to help you play Holy Wrath Paladin in The Ashes of Outland expansion.

 Holy Wrath OTK Paladin is an archetype theorised in the early days of Hearthstone.
 It involves using Holy Wrath to draw a very high-Cost card and burst down opponents directly.
 Previously this was done using Molten Giant and was based purely on luck, preventing it from ever being a viable deck for competitive play.
 However, with the release of the Rastakhan's Rumble expansion, Paladin gained Shirvallah, the Tiger to provide a more consistent high-Cost card for combos.
 When used in combination with Baleful Banker it is possible to shuffle Shirvallah into the deck once all cards have been drawn, providing consistent damage for Holy Wrath combos.